enonic/enonic/xp/7.0/enonic-cli.md

 * As a user, I want to be able to manage my installations, homes and projects from a command-line interface

 ## Link Project/Home/EnonicXP

 * XP Home created with the CLI will have a reference to a Enonic XP version
 * XP Project (apps/libs) created with the CLI will have a reference to a XP Home
 * These references will be stored in a file '.enonic-cli' at the root of the Home/Project

+## Download

+* Enonic CLI should be available in download from the Enonic Website
+* Enonic CLI should be available using: brew, apt-get, ... //TBD

 ## Use cases
 * First time user create and deploy locally new app